turingschool/front-end-curriculum/lessons/module-1/js-2.md

 - color black has an index of 1
 - color pink has an index of 2

-You can change values in an array by their index.
+You can change values in an array by using their index.
 Let's walk through it in the console:

 ```javascript
 // Create the array